yassato/AraAphidGWAS/manuscript/manuscript.md

 In our study, other growth-related genes or other mutations of AT3G13882 might have reduced aphid abundance.
 Because transgenic approaches may not be effective to identify mutation sites affecting quantitative traits, further experimental tests, such as quantitative complementation and genome editing [@tsuchimatsu2020adaptive; @kakui2022pollen], are needed to study natural causal variants that alter aphid abundance through delayed growth.

-In the present study, we found limited evidence for the beneficial roles of delayed growth in the escape from herbivores.
+In the present study, we found limited evidence for the beneficial roles of delayed growth in escape from herbivores.
 Despite the significant difference in the initial colonisation of aphids, two individuals with a mutation on the AT3G13882 gene were harboured by aphids in the laboratory (Fig. [2](#fig:mutant){reference-type="ref"}d).
 The flowering time of these two individuals was not hindered (the initial plant size of 4.0 cm and 34 days until flowering in Fig. [2](#fig:mutant){reference-type="ref"}b and c), suggesting that aphid colonisation exerted little effect on plant reproduction.
 The advantage of slower growth may be cancelled if aphids can successfully colonise slow-growth accessions in the later period and reach an abundance similar to that of fast-growing accessions.
 Although such long-term effects of aphid colonisation on plant fitness are difficult to evaluate using short-lived annual _A. thaliana_, this aspect could be tested with recurrent establishment of seasonal cohorts in _A. thaliana_ [@miryeganeh2018synchronisation].
 Further studies on fitness consequences, in addition to the identification of natural causal variants, are needed to test whether delayed growth is adaptive as an active strategy of plant defence.

-Although our GWAS of aphid abundance unexpectedly detected a significant variant that was also suggestively but non-significantly associated with the bolting, these effects of the bolting on aphid abundance were not separable from other traits affecting herbivore abundance.
+Although our GWAS of aphid abundance detected a significant variant that was also suggestively but non-significantly associated with the bolting, these effects of the bolting on aphid abundance were not separable from other traits affecting herbivore abundance.
 In the field data, the significant SNP became non-significant but remained suggestive even after adjusting for the effects of the bolting on aphid abundance (Fig. [1](#fig:ManPlot){reference-type="ref"}d).
 Laboratory experiments also showed that significant differences in aphid abundance between the wild type and mutant plants remained even after the effects of plant size or flowering were offset.
 These results suggest the pleiotropic contributions of other traits to aphid abundance.
 Specifically, we found fewer aphids on slow-growth mutants even under no-choice conditions in the laboratory (Fig. [2](#fig:mutant){reference-type="ref"}d), suggesting that traits co-varying with plant growth or flowering, such as plant nutritional values [@price1991plant] and secondary metabolites [@brachi2015coselected], were likely involved in the aphid colonisation.
-Our results should thus be carefully interpreted with respect to other traits responsible for reduced aphid abundance.
+Thus, our results should be carefully interpreted with respect to other traits responsible for reduced aphid abundance.

 In summary, we found a novel quantitative trait locus related to plant growth and aphid abundance.
 While previous field studies have illustrated _in natura_ roles of well-studied functional genes in chemical resistance (e.g., *LOX*s in *Nicotiana attenuata* [@kessler2004silencing; @schuman2015plant]) and physical resistance (*GLABRA1* in *A. thaliana* [@sato2019plant]) to herbivores, our GWAS of aphid abundance unexpectedly detected a locus related to plant growth rather than resistance.